Social Media

 Organisations That Support SEN Children

-Watchdog Early Education Centre – Therapy, training and education programmes for young children with special needs
+Watchdog Early Education Centre – Therapy, training, OPRS and education programmes for young children with special needs

 Watchdog operates English and Cantonese speaking programmes for kids (0 to 6 years) with Global Developmental Delay, Autistic Spectrum Disorder (ASD), Cerebral Palsy, Down Syndrome, Attention Deficit Hyperactivity Disorder (ADHD) as well as other learning difficulties and physical disabilities.
 Here, parents are able to observe the classes and work closely with teachers to develop an individual educational programme (IEP) for their child.

-Watchdog is the only NGO that offers English-speaking On-site Pre-school Rehabilitation Services (OPRS), where the centre’s therapists and educators can come and teach kids with special needs at different international kindergartens around Hong Kong.
+Watchdog is the only NGO that offers English-speaking On-site Pre-school Rehabilitation Services (OPRS), where the centre’s specialists can teach kids with special needs at different international kindergartens.

 Read More: Child Psychologists, Counsellors And Therapists For Children In Hong Kong